AdobeDocs/experience-manager-64.en/help/communities/using/sideloading.md

 When adding the SCF component, the most common tag to use is the DIV tag, but other tags may be used as well.
 Because SCF only examines the DOM when the page initially loads, this addition to the DOM will go unnoticed until SCF is explicitly invoked.

-Whatever tag is used, at a minimum, the element must conform to the normal SCF root element pattern by containing these two attributes :
+Whatever tag is used, at a minimum, the element must conform to the normal SCF root element pattern by containing these two attributes:

 * **data-component-id**
   the effective path to the added component